Mission

 2025

-• Launch of the Disaster Relief program to create homes for those who lost everything in the LA Fires
+• Launch of the Disaster Recovery Program to create homes for those who lost everything in the LA Fires

 • Drew Scott joins the Board of Directors